logo

 You may also experience mild cramping or a dark discharge from the topical medication applied during the procedure.
 As your body begins to heal, your discharge may turn watery and be heavier than normal.
 It may also have an odor.

-When you need a LEEP, trust the professional care of Dr. McBride at Elite Gynecology.
+When you need a LEEP, trust the professional care of our providers at Elite Gynecology.
 Call to schedule your appointment or book online.